 Even if you only like butterflies a little, you’ll surely love them even more once you have seen them in huge numbers.
 The magical thing that I don’t understand, which astounds me, is how these Monarchs know where to go during the winter to a place where their ancestors hung the year before, without ever having been there themselves.

-If you’d like more information regarding overwintering in New Zealand and in-depth information about the magnificent migration of millions of Monarch butterflies that travel over 2,800 miles, journeying from the northwestern United States and southern Canada to the pine and fir forests west of Mexico City in the mountains, check out my book.
+If you’d like more information regarding overwintering in New Zealand and in-depth information about the magnificent migration of millions of Monarch butterflies that travel over 2,800 miles, journeying from the northwestern United States and southern Canada to the pine and fir forests west of Mexico City in the mountains.
+Plus my book is an excellent guide for raising healthy Monarch Butterflies check out my book & purchase my book here.

-- Burnside Park – in the pine trees just left of the tennis courts from Memorial Ave.
-(Hardly any as of yet April 2019)
+- Burnside Park, Burnside in the pine trees just left of the tennis courts from Memorial Ave.
+(Few hundred April 2019)

-- Edmonds Factory Garden – Ferry Rd, Waltham.
-Around the weeping Willow tree towards the playground and surrounding trees.
-2018
+- Edmonds Factory Garden – Waltham.
+Entrance via Ferry Rd, around the weeping Willow tree towards the playground and surrounding trees.
+Few Monarchs as of April 2019

 - Opawa School (In the trees above the adventure playground – private property) Few Monarch as of April 2019

 - Abberley Park, St Albans – walk along the main entrance in Abberley Crescent and continue past the building on your left.
 Take the right hand fork in the path and look into the tops of the trees on the left side.
-See inserted picture tallest tree 3/4 up on the right they are clustered.
+Look for the tallest tree (one with the metal ban) 3/4 up on the right they are clustered.
 Good spot 2019.

 - Pioneer Recreation Centre – the tall trees next to the river near the playground.
 Few Monarch as of April 2019